SeatPlan Logo

 Where can I watch ballet in London?

 The English National Ballet is one of the best dance companies in the world, with performances often taking place at the London Coliseum.
-Theatregoers can see the company’s productions at the Royal Albert Hall and Sadler’s Wells as well.
+Theatregoers can watch the company’s productions at the Royal Albert Hall and Sadler’s Wells as well.
 The latter, along with the Peacock Theatre, are also creative hubs for brand-new work by new and upcoming dance companies and choreographers.

 What is the most popular ballet show?